-I talk to guys every week that are struggling with their training and not feeling great in their own skin.
+I talk to individuals every week that are struggling with their training, energy and generally not feeling great in their own skin.
 In this post I am going to share 3 common pitfalls I see most that I’m sure many of you are making too.

 Problem No.1 – Calorie counting vs. finding the foods and schedule that FITS